Documentation

 Pipe mode

-Use --agent for compact JSON output optimized for LLM consumption:
+Pass --agent for compact JSON suitable for piping:

 # Pipe into another tool